Bhavsar13/PROJECT/README.md

+Introduction: This installation guide will walk you through the process of setting up and running internship portal on your localhost using XAMPP.
+Please follow these steps carefully to ensure a successful installation.
+System Requirements: Before you start, make sure your system meets the following requirements:
+Operating systems: Windows or macOS
+XAMPP installed with Apache version 2.4.52 and PHP version 7.4.28.
+Installation Steps:
+1. Downloading the Project Files:
+Visit [provide link] to download the project files.
+Save the downloaded file to your local machine.
+2. Extracting Zip Files:
 Locate the downloaded zip file and extract it to your XAMPP htdocs directory.
 For Windows (MS), this directory is usually located at C:\xampp\htdocs\.
 For macOS, it's typically in /Applications/XAMPP/xamppfiles/htdocs/.